wearsunscreen/ninety-nine-elm-problems/notes.md

 If you're interested in collaborating on the book, contact John at john.crane@gmail.com.

 ## Current status
-* Problem 12 needs solutions
+* Problem 13 is missing.
 * Problems 23-27 need solutions.
 * Problem 50-99 need solutions.